 2. I also LOVE the vignette stamp I used.
 Isn’t beautiful?
 You can buy them in a set of 6 matching designs at Amazon.com: Crystal Square Decoden Stamp – 6 Pcs in 6 different flowers pattern rubber stamp Beautiful and well made.
 Stamps of this quality in the UK are about 7 pounds each, or about $10.

-4. alphabet letter stamps.
-I used a set from Michaels, and I can not recommend them.
-I bought them on sale years ago, not realizing that they are actually cheap junk and do not stamp the letters properly.
-Get yourself a good set instead, and be happy that you did.
-I am about to replace my set as it drives me crazy having to redo the letters that come out too wobbly.
+4. Alphabet letter stamps.
+Get the good ones, e.g. here on Amazon!
+Get yourself a good set and be happy that you did. ( I used a cheapie set from Michaels, and I can not recommend them as they do not stamp the letters properly.
+I am about to replace my set as it drives me crazy having to redo the letters that come out too wobbly, … and then potentially ruining my whole design!)

 6. I wouldn’t be me if I would not at least use a bunch of recycled paper pieces: cut-offs from other projects and some food packaging paper (which did not touch the food.)
 Note: if you make durable paper art pieces, be sure to stick to only grease free, acid free papers.